Only logged in customers who have purchased this product may leave a review.

 Field monitor LUTs (BETA)

-Since the LUTs come in 65x65x65, 33x33x33, 25x25x25 and 17x17x17 sizes, this allows them to be used in field monitors.
-But please do not buy these LUTs if you need them only for field monitoring, because I have not tested them with a large number of field monitors, therefore I can’t guarantee that they are fully supported by your specific monitor.
+Since the LUTs come in 65x65x65 and 17x17x17 sizes, this allows them to be used in field monitors.
+I have not tested them with a large number of field monitors, therefore I can’t guarantee that they are fully supported by your specific monitor.
 So this is just a free product bonus.
+If you need the LUTs only for field monitoring please feel free to contact me and I’ll send you one test LUT to check if it works with your particular monitor before you buy the pack.

 What does Lifted mean?

 The LUTs have additional Lifted version.
 Lifted LUTs have lifted shadows and slightly compressed highlights.
 Just a little more stylized and vintage look, nothing special.
-If you use DaVinci Resolve, you can ignore Lifted LUTs, as you can get similar results using Soft Clip controls after the LUTs.
+If you use DaVinci Resolve, you probably can ignore Lifted LUTs, as you can get similar (but not identical) results using Soft Clip controls after the LUTs.

 How to use these LUTs